mountaineerbr/shellChatGPT/README.md

     chatgpt.sh -w pt

-Also works to transcribe from one language to another.
+This also works to transcribe from one language to another.

-Transcribe any language audio **to japanese** (_prompt_ must be in the same language as the input audio language):
+Transcribe any language audio input **to japanese** (_prompt_ must be in the same language as the input audio language):

-    chatgpt.sh -w ja "An interview."
+    chatgpt.sh -w ja "A job interview is currently being done."

 Translate audio file or voice recording in any language to English: